Causes-of-Social-Anxiety-1

 Undiagnosed and untreated social anxiety disorder is a devastating condition that can severely limit daily functioning.
 Even when social anxiety sufferers realize they have a serious problem they may have difficulty asking for help, since therapists are authority figures and people with social anxiety disorder generally avoid interactions with authority figures if they can.

-But social anxiety disorder is highly responsive to treatment, and when sufferers do summon the courage to ask for help they often achieve terrific results, both short-term and long-term.
+But treatment for social anxiety disorder is highly effective, and when sufferers do summon the courage to ask for help they often achieve terrific results, both short-term and long-term.

 While antidepressants and anti-anxiety medications are often prescribed for people with social anxiety disorder, psychotherapy is the core of social anxiety treatment.
 Cognitive-behavioral therapy (CBT) in particular has been found to be effective against social anxiety’s most disabling symptoms, and is almost always recommended by mental health professionals who see social anxiety disorder patients.